In this guide, I want to show you 18 easy ways to smash your English speaking!

-Try to listen for any errors you might be able to detect.
+Try to listen for any errors you might detect.

 Try to sit upright and face yourself with confidence as you speak.

-This will help you build your confidence to speak in English with others.
+This will help you build your confidence in speaking in English with others.

 This may sound like a stupid thing to do.
 And reading back to myself, yes, it does sound like that.

 But needs must.